Education Services Overview

 Vocational Training

-Incentives for Inmates
+Incentives for Offenders

 Nevada law provides incentives for offenders to earn an education while incarcerated; among these incentives is the application of educational credits toward the reduction of sentences.
 An offender, who earns a certificate, educational or vocational, while behind bars, may qualify to expedite his/her release date.